-The Nebraska Fair Employment Practice Act prohibits employment practices that discriminate on the basis of race, color, religion, sex, disability, marital status, or national origin (NE Rev. Stat.
-Sec.
-48-1101 et seq.).
-A separate law prohibits practices that discriminate on the basis of age (NE Rev. Stat.
-Sec.
-48-1001 et seq.).
+The Nebraska Fair Employment Practice Act prohibits employment practices that discriminate on the basis of race, color, religion, sex, disability, marital status, or national origin (Neb.
+Rev. Stat. § 48-1101 et seq.).
+A separate law prohibits practices that discriminate on the basis of age (Neb.
+Rev. Stat. § 48-1001 et seq.).
 As a general rule, applicants should not be asked about any of these characteristics, either on an application form or in a job interview, unless there is a bona fide occupational qualification (BFOQ).

 Retaliation prohibited.
 Employers are also prohibited from retaliating against an applicant or employee who has: